 In the years prior to World War II through segregation, Lincoln Hills Country Club was a renowned vacation development for African Americans in the Rocky Mountains of Colorado.
 Located in Gilpin County, an hour outside Denver, between Pinecliff and Rollinsville, Lincoln Hills was for years the only African-American resort area west of the Mississippi River.
-Other African American resorts included Oak Bluffs in Martha’s Vineyard, Mass.; Idlewild in Michigan; and American Beach in Florida.
+Other African American resorts included Oak Bluffs in Martha’s Vineyard, Massachusetts; Idlewild in Michigan; and American Beach in Florida.

 At the epicenter of Lincoln Hills was Winks Lodge, a full-service resort.
 In the early 1920s Denver entrepreneur Obrey Wendell Hamlet, who was also known as “Winks,” saw opportunity and set out to build a resort in the budding area.
 He and first wife Naomi Hamlet began construction of a three-story, six-bedroom lodge in 1925 and finished it by 1928.

 The resort was officially named “Winks Panorama,” though it became commonly known as “Winks Lodge,” and was visited during the summer and early fall.
 The structure was built into the side of a hill, and its base and north walls were built of native rubble granite and authentic river rock from the area.
 While the first floor was primarily used for storage, the second floor and main entry had an extensive wraparound porch built of hand-hewn pine beams and posts, where breakfast, lunch and dinner were served to thousands of guests and diners over the years.
 The lodge’s six bedrooms and single bath were located on the upper floor.